On the Hausdorff dimension of microsets: Lower dimension and microsets

 Let $T=T(F)$, then for any $a\in V(T)$ and integer $n$, the subtree $T(a,n)$ corresponds to a finite approximation of a miniset $E$ of $F$ by blowing a dyadic interval of length $2^{-h(a)}$ up to the unit interval.
 Given a convergent sequence $T(a_i,n_i)$ with $h(a_i)\to\infty$, we can find a convergent sequence of minisets $E_i=S(T(a_i,\infty))$ such that the binary tree associated with the limit $E_{\infty}$ is precisely $\lim_{i\to\infty} T(a_i,n_i)$.
 To see that $E_i$ indeed converges to $S(\lim_{i\to\infty} T(a_i,n_i))$ we need only to see that $n_i\to\infty$ and the Hausdorff metric between $E_i$ and $S(\lim_{i\to\infty} T(a_i,n_i))$ is bounded from above by $2^{-n_i}$.

 Due to the construction of our tree such microsets will only intersect the boundary of $X$ if there is a genuine isolated point, in which case there exists a number of actual microsets in the gallery containing the isolated point.
-Thus, without loss of generality, we may assume that the microsets obtained do satisfy our extra condition.
+Thus, without loss of generality, we may assume that the microsets obtained do satisfy our extra condition (that they intersect the interior of $X$).

 \begin{lma} If $F \subseteq [0,1]$ is a compact set and $\varepsilon > 0$, then there is a microset $E \in \mathcal{G}_F$ such that $\UBox E \le \Lower F+\varepsilon$. \end{lma}

 \begin{proof} We associate a binary tree $T(F)$ to $F$.
 Such a tree $T(F)$ is tidy by construction.
 Write $s = \Lower F$ and observe that, for any $\varepsilon>0$, we can find tidy subtrees $T_i=T(a_i,n_i)$ of $T(F)$ with height $n_i$ and $\#_{n_i} T_i\leq 2^{n_i(s+\varepsilon)}$.
 Moreover, we can assume that $n_i\to\infty$ as $i\to\infty$.
 We can also assume that $h(a_i)\to\infty$.
 Indeed, if it is not possible to find such a sequence of $a_i$, then there is an integer $N_0$ such that $\#_{N} T(a, N)\geq 2^{(s+\varepsilon)N}$ whenever $N\geq N_0$ and $h(a)\geq N_0$.
 This implies that $\Lower F\geq s+\varepsilon$ which is not possible.